Faculty & Staff

 Miss Haley Lange

-Miss.
-Lange is excited to start her third year teaching kindergarten at St. Rita School.
-Miss Lange recently graduated from George Mason University earning her M. Ed. in Curriculum and Instruction with a concentration in Elementary Education.
+Miss Lange teaches kindergarten at St. Rita School and absolutely loves introducing the students to the big school and instilling a lifelong love of learning.
+Miss Lange is a graduate from George Mason University earning her M. Ed. in Curriculum and Instruction with a concentration in Elementary Education.
 Miss Lange is a local, having attended Catholic elementary and high school here in the Diocese of Arlington.
 Before coming to St. Rita’s, Miss Lange previously worked for 10 years as a teacher’s aide and extended day director at St. John Academy.
 Some things Miss Lange enjoys in her free time are going on hikes, crafting, and spending time with her nine beautiful nieces and nephews.
 The thing Miss Lange loves most about teaching in a classical Catholic school is that she can integrate Jesus’ life, the lives of saints, and scripture in all academic subject areas she teaches.

 Miss Margaret McLaughlin